richard-sebos/articles/SecTop/mission.md

+Optional Even Shorter Version (for a GitHub bio or tagline):
+>
+>Secure Linux, reimagined: containment-first, audit-ready, built for real work.
+>
+>

 ## 🧭 Mission Statement (Updated)

 I've been exploring Linux for over a decade, but until now, my path has been scattered — jumping from topic to topic without a clear direction.
 With this project, I’m shifting gears.